InfoTechBridge/JobToolkit/README.md

     - Custom storage support by writing custom repositories such as (MySql, PostGre Sql and ... )
 - Easy instalation and configuration
 - Supports any type of projects (Web, Win, Console, Win Service and ...)
-- Supports DotNet Framework, DotNet Core and Xamarin projects
+- Supports DotNet Framework, DotNet Core and Xamarin Forms projects
 - Allow Sepration between job producer and job executer on diffrent application or servers (Multiple producers and one executer)

 Usage